ishrivasayush/Employee-Management-System-Backend/README.md

 Employee Management (CRUD) System

 ## 1. Project Description:
+Built a scalable web application with standard features to manage Employees Details.
+Designed a RESTFul API that can perform CRUD opration on employee , manage larege amount of data.
+All RestFul API tested locally using PostMan tool.
+All data and information is managed by MySql database for this application .

 A SpringBoot web application for Employee Information Management with the following CRUD operations: